Hydrangea is a beautiful shrub, and pruning helps boost blooming and makes the plant healthier.

 - Climbing hydrangea doesnât need any pruning.

-Flowers are born by the previous yearâs growth.
+Flowers appear on the previous yearâs growth.

 - Read also: all our pages related to hydrangea

-What happens if I donât prune my hydrangea?
+What if I donât prune my hydrangea?

 Letâs hear the advice of Hubert Buquet, Master Gardener in the renowned Valloires Gardens, in France: